-A bumpy transition of strength following the death of longtime leader Hugo Chavez, big protests towards the succeeding authorities of Nicolas Maduro, extreme debt, and hyperinflation have seen u .
+A bumpy transition of strength following the death of longtime leader Hugo Chavez, big protests towards the succeeding authorities of Nicolas Maduro, extreme debt, and hyperinflation have seen u.
 S. Descend into chaos.

-In the subsequent account, a journalist and mom based in Cumana, a coastal city in Sucre country within the northeast of Venezuela, files her war to locate meals, cash, transport, and lavatory roll and her more innovative method of having used.
+In the subsequent account, a journalist and mom based in Cumana, a coastal city in Sucre country within the northeast of Venezuela, files her war to locate food, cash, transport, and lavatory roll and her more innovative method of having used.

-Fed up and dying of starvation January 5
+Fed up and dying of starvation, January 5

 Today, absolutely everyone within the running-elegance neighborhood of Jaguey de Luna went out to protest.

-Although they once voted in favor of the authorities, they’ve taken to the streets multiple instances over the last months – annoying food deliveries from the Local Committees of Supply and Production (CLAP), a government agency that distributes vital food items at subsidized charges.
+Although they once voted in favor of the authorities, they’ve taken to the streets multiple times over the last months – annoying food deliveries from the Local Committees of Supply and Production (CLAP), a government agency that distributes vital food items at subsidized charges.

 They’re hungry, and their youngsters are ravenous.